-The AD73360Ls communicate with a host processor via the bidirectional synchronous serial port (SPORT) which is compatible with most modern DSPs.
+The AD73360s communicate with a host processor via the bidirectional synchronous serial port (SPORT) which is compatible with most modern DSPs.
 The SPORT is used to transmit and receive digital data and control information.
-Two AD73360Ls can be cascaded together to provide additional input channels.
+Multiple AD73360s be cascaded together (up to a limit of eight) to provide additional input channels.